Acetic Acid Hazards & Safety Information

 - Iontophoresis for physical therapy

-Acetic acid is also used in the production of several other chemicals, which are then used to make preservatives, fungicides and pesticides, coatings and pigments.
+Acetic acid is also used in the production of several other chemicals including preservatives, fungicides and pesticides, coatings and pigments.

 Acetic Acid Hazards